Amiodarone induced thyrotoxicosis: Pathophysiology

 Amiodarone has both direct and indirect effects on thyroid function.
 The most notable indirect thyroid altering property is that the drug is approximately one-third iodine by weight.
 As a result, amiodarone therapy elevates free circulating iodine levels up to 40 times greater than the iodine intake from the average American diet.
 Iodine plays a role in thyroid production, and excess iodine levels within the body can result in overproduction of thyroid hormone.
 Initially, the thyroid reacts according to the auto-regulatory Wolff-Chaikoff effect to prevent an excess of thyroid hormone production.
 Usually, the thyroid normalizes within 24–48 hours.
-In some cases, the thyroid responds with an alternative "escape" mechanism from the Wolff-Chaikoff auto-regulatory effect called the Jod-Basedow phenomenon.
+In some cases, the thyroid responds with an alternative "escape" mechanism from the Wolff–Chaikoff effect effect called the Jod-Basedow phenomenon.
 This usually occurs in response to exogenous iodine, and they develop hyperthyroidism instead.
 This Jod-Basedow phenomenon is considered one of the contributing factors for AIT.

 Amiodarone additionally alters the thyroid pathway through acting as a thyroid hormone analog and subsequently affecting the other enzymes involved in thyroid hormone production.
 It also causes direct cytotoxicity and damages thyroid tissues.

 AIT often has a delayed clinical presentation, and studies have shown that the average delayed presentation is 2 years.
 The pharmacology of the drug results in a prolonged half-life within the body as a result of its lipid solubility and distribution into tissues.
 This leads to a slow clearance of amiodarone from the body and a prolonged toxicity.
 Other factors affecting AIT include pre-existing heart conditions such as dilated cardiomyopathy and cardiac sarcoidosis, and both have been suggested to be predictive factors for developing AIT.